singhnarotam1997/DRIVESAFE/README.md

 DriveSafe
-An adnroid application that alerts a distructed driver.
+An android application that alerts a distracted driver.

 It has two subparts.
 1. Classification using machine learning.
-2. Put this data with Android app.
+2. Utilizing this data within an Android app.